Fed officials: Bond purchases could end by middle of 2022

 WASHINGTON (AP) — Federal Reserve officials agreed at their last meeting that if the economy continued to improve, they could start reducing their monthly bond purchases as soon as next month and bring them to an end by the middle of 2022.

 The discussion was revealed in the minutes of the Fed's Sept.
 21-22 meeting, released Wednesday.
-Fed officials also said that the taper itself could begin in the middle of November or December.
+Fed officials also said that the reduction, or tapering, of bond purchases could begin in the middle of November or December.
+The 18 Fed policymakers meet eight times a year.

+The Fed is widely expected to announce the tapering at its next meeting, to be held Nov.
+2-3.
+The announcement is likely to occur before the tapering actually begins.
+If so, such a move would mark the Fed's first step back from the extraordinary efforts it has made to stimulate the economy in the wake of the pandemic.

 “Participants generally assessed that, provided that the economic recovery remained broadly on track, a gradual tapering process that concluded around the middle of next year would likely be appropriate,” the minutes said.